 You feel like calling the police and filing a complaint.
-You reach out to your mobile phone, but your wife convinces you otherwise.
-She informs that the marriage function belongs to a family with strong political connections.
-You’ll make a fool of yourself by filing the complaint because nothing will happen.
+You reach out for your mobile phone, but your wife convinces you otherwise.
+She explains that the function belongs to a family with strong political connections.
+And you’ll only make a fool of yourself if you filed the complaint.

 You sigh in disgust and curse the system.
-This time you try sleeping with a little cotton in your ears, but alas, the music is still too loud.
+This time you try cotton balls in your ears, but alas, the music is too loud.

-Despite kicking that old scooter for a million times, it won’t start.
+Despite kicking that old scooter a million times, it won’t start.